ljdyer/ljdyer/README.md

     </tr>
     <tr>
       <td align="center"><a href="https://github.com/ljdyer/reference-checker">Reference checker</a> is a browser based tool for checking list of references for University assignments.</td>
-      <td align="center"><a href="https://github.com/ljdyer/dom2doc">dom2doc</a> is a browser extension that lets download text from webpage elements that you specify as a Word file.</td>
+      <td align="center"><a href="https://github.com/ljdyer/dom2doc">dom2doc</a> is a browser extension that lets you download text from webpage elements that you specify as a Word file.</td>
       <td align="center"><a href="https://github.com/ljdyer/selection2doc">selection2doc</a> is a Google Chrome extension that lets you download selected text from webpages.</td>
       <td align="center">&nbsp</td>
     </tr>
   </tbody>
 </table>

-# Computational linguistics

-I am currently enrolled in the <a href="https://www.wlv.ac.uk/courses/ma-computational-linguistics/">MA Computational Linguistics</a> course at the University of Wolverhampton and have created several programs both as part of assignments and as mini projects to deepen my understanding of the course content.